-LG releases a lot of K-series phones each year.
-In 2020 alone, it’s released no less than eight different phones in the line.
+LG released a lot of K-series phones each year.
+In 2020 alone, it released no fewer than eight different phones in the line.
 Some of the phones are exclusive to certain countries or even certain carriers, making it difficult for us to summarize what K-series phone will be applicable to you.

-Just for the sake of an example, Verizon and T-Mobile (but not AT&T) carry the LG K51.
-It costs under $200 and has pretty low-grade specs.
-Generally, this is a phone perfect for travelers who need something simple they won’t be afraid to lose or break.
-It’s also a perfect starter phone for kids or first-time buyers.
+Just for the sake of an example, Verizon and T-Mobile (but not AT&T) carried the LG K51.
+It cost under $200 and had pretty low-grade specs.
+Generally, this was a phone perfect for travelers who needed something simple they wouldn’t be afraid to lose or break.
+It was also a perfect starter phone for kids or first-time buyers.

 The “Q” series

 Similar to the K-series, the Q-series is filled with mid-range/budget phones.
 However, LG uses the Q-series much more outside the United States, so you don’t find many Q phones here.